yukun093/yukun093.github.io/files/project4-code.md

 ## Multiclass Classification

-For part II, the dataset is one multiclass classification which are 'cell line', 'disease', 'neoplasm', 'normal'.
+For part II, the dataset is the multiclass classification which are 'cell line', 'disease', 'neoplasm', 'normal'.
 Here, data would not be removed due to its four-class classification.

 ```python
 # count the gene's number after it is transferred to Numpy arrays from Dataframe